Dyer Library: 1955-1980

 A half-century later in the former building, the Dyer Library moved north in 1955 to the former home of board president Frank Cutter Deering, next to the York Institute.

-In 1974, a new wing was added adjacent to Deering’s huge flat-roofed parlor.
+In 1974, a new wing was added adjacent to Deering's huge flat-roofed parlor.
 It connected to the carriage house which providing new offices, and the Deering Room, Board Room, and what is now the Reed's Children's Room, was created with a bequest from Lillian Reed.

-In 1976, the Dyer Library and York Institute joined together as the Dyer Library Association.
+In 1976, the Dyer Library and York Institute joined as the Dyer Library Association.
 The York Institute was later renamed as the Saco Museum.
 Within more recent years and due to their partnership of the two communities, the Dyer Library Association is now referred to as Dyer Library/Saco Museum.

 1995-present

 The museum and library receive about 60 percent of funding from the City of Saco.

 In the Children's Room of the Dyer Library, the employees and director have been allowing children to make their own crafts for the library for many years.
 As of recently, the Dyer Library allows children to decorate a tree for the Festival of Trees at the Saco Museum yearly.

 In September 2018, the Dyer Library was robbed and burglarized.
 Miscellaneous amounts of cash went missing and doors were tampered with and damaged.

 During the start of the COVID-19 pandemic in March 2020, the Dyer Library was closed until the beginning of June.
 A mask mandate was in place until June 2021.
 The mask mandate was put back into effect in August due to rising cases in Maine, but was removed in the early spring of 2022.

+On 14 November 2024, the Dyer Library hosted a book signing for author and radio personality Jon Shannon, promoting his book "The Longest Summer."